sapphonie/pterodactyl-srcds-debian/README.md

 # Source Engine Docker Container
-Generic docker container designed to be able to run source engine games.

-Note: this repo was forked from https://github.com/parkervcp/images/tree/ubuntu/source
+[Pterodactyl Panel](https://pterodactyl.io/) docker source engine image, originally forked from [their upstream](https://github.com/parkervcp/images/tree/ubuntu/source), but cleaned up and converted to use debian-slim and less dependencies, saving ~300MB per server instance.
+Maintained by @sapphonie

 Note: this container can run bash if no args are passed or if `bash` is present in the startup options